-I’ve made these seemingly relevant aspects of the story very much available to the press that has contacted me, but somehow it doesn’t seem to find its way into the general reporting.
+I’ve made these seemingly relevant aspects of the story very much available to the press that has contacted me, but somehow it never seems to find its way into the narrative.
 In fact, one major newspaper lamely indicated to me that it was left out because of “space limitations.”

 But it just isn’t as attention-getting or heart-rending a story when you tell all of it.
 None of that smirky irony.

 I do understand that article real estate in major papers is expensive, but it’s hard to square that with the press’ supposed responsibility to at least give us an arm-wave attempt to tell the whole story.
 What I’m describing here isn’t just a wrinkle or a nuance, I think it’s fair to call it a glaring omission.